-- VI.A.
-Patient Safety, Quality Improvement, Supervision, and Accountability - VI.A.1.
-Patient Safety and Quality Improvement continuous focus on the safety, individual needs, and humanity of their patients.
+VI.A.
+Patient Safety, Quality Improvement, Supervision, and Accountability

+VI.A.1.
+Patient Safety and Quality Improvement

+All physicians share responsibility for promoting patient safety and enhancing quality of patient care.
+Graduate medical education must prepare fellows to provide the highest level of clinical care with continuous focus on the safety, individual needs, and humanity of their patients.
 It is the right of each patient to be cared for by fellows who are appropriately supervised; possess the requisite knowledge, skills, and abilities; understand the limits of their knowledge and experience; and seek assistance as required to provide optimal patient care.